 San Luis I Land Port of Entry

 The San Luis I Land Port of Entry (LPOE) is the second busiest non-commercial LPOE in Arizona, processing over 3 million vehicles and 2.5 million pedestrians each year.
 San Luis I LPOE was originally constructed as a multimodal port for commercial and non-commercial crossing.
-In 2010, commercial operations shifted to a new port referred to as San Luis II LPOE, located approximately 8 miles to the east of San Luis I. Current pedestrian traffic at the San Luis I far exceeds its screening capacity.
-As a result, the U.S. General Services Administration (GSA) is building a new northbound pedestrian annex to augment current pedestrian processing capacity.
+In 2010, commercial operations shifted to San Luis II LPOE, located approximately 8 miles to the east of San Luis I.

-- The LPOE is the furthest west Arizona port near the California border (approximately 4 miles) and is the primary crossing location for farmworkers transported to agricultural fields daily across Yuma County
+- The LPOE is the westernmost Arizona port near the California border (approximately 4 miles) and is the primary crossing location for farmworkers transported to agricultural fields daily across Yuma County

 - Processes approximately 3 million vehicles and 2.5 million pedestrians each year